 Andrea asked us to get involved when her insurance company cancelled her policy and refunded her premiums.
-This was after she had put in claim for £120,000 worth of jewellery that had been stolen from her home.
+This was after she had put in a claim for £120,000 worth of jewellery that had been stolen from her home.

 What we said

 With each year's renewal forms, there was a covering letter.
 In bold text, it said: "Please ensure all the information you provide is accurate and up to date, as any inaccurate information could impact upon the success of future claims."

-Below the contents section Andrea had to confirm that: "the full cost of replacing the contents of your property does not exceed £25,000."
+Below the contents section Andrea had to confirm that "the full cost of replacing the contents of your property does not exceed £25,000".